Church of the Dormition of the Mother of God, Pazardzhik: Architecture

 The church's architecture is Bulgarian Revivalism, considered the biggest church with the architectural type.
 The building was constructed by master architects from Peshtera Petar Kazov, his brother Dimitar and their fellow resident Kuzman Michov.
 Nikola Tonchev also participated in the construction, who is a native of Bratsigovo.

 The church is well known for its wooden iconostasis carvings.
 It is also known for its architecture and dimensions.
 According to architect Peyo Berbenliev, it has dimensions of 22.90 x 37.70 m.
 Outside, it is 14.50 m high and 16 m inside.
 It occupies an area of 1140 m².
 It was built as a three aisled pseudo-basilica, but without a dome, typical for the Bulgarian Revival architectures during the 1830s.

-The roof is double sided with an bell tower later built after the Liberation.
+The roof is double sided with a bell tower later built after the Liberation.
 The altar is three sided.

 Most of the frescoes in the church were made in the later period.
 The original frescoes of high artistic value in the building are found only in the chapels and in the lower parts of the inner terrace.The oldest frescoes date back to 1838, when the church was painted, according to the surviving inscription on the roof.

 The iconostasis is protected by UNESCO.
 It was made by masters led by Makriy Negriyev Fruchkovski, whose grave is behind the altar of the church.
 The frescoes were made by representatives of the Samokov school and has icons by Dospevski.

 It preserves the most impressive icons in Bulgaria by master artists of the Debar School, wood-carvings of New and Old Testament scenes, and icons by Stanislav Dospevski.
 The oldest icon is from 1815 - the icon of Dionysius - while the newest from 1914.